 Composite fields can be added to the database by clicking the add (+) composite fields link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 Initially you just enter a name for the composite field and after which field it should be positioned.
 You can also set whether or not it should be displayed by default in main results tables following a query - this is overrideable by user preferences.